Rio Samba Parade

 At the very heart of the samba parade are the bateria or drummers that provide the much-needed energy for the samba dancers.
 The echoes of the drum beat with the Sambadrome are enough to keep even the spectators dancing all night long.
 Becoming a drummer requires extreme discipline and training.
 Innovation has infused the drumbeat with rhythms such as Brazilian Funk.
 And while these different beats do please the audience, the rhythm of the samba is the most important element to echo from these drums.

 They are led by a beautiful female samba dancer, the Queen of the Drummers, who introduces the drummers to the crowd, motivating them all the way down the samba strip.
 Lucky is the lady who is selected to be Queen of the Drummers for her samba school.
 It is not unusual for a popular celebrity to be tasked with this role.
 However, even the celebrity is expected to take her part seriously and attend all rehearsals.
 She must captivate her audience during the Carnival and win their support.

 The baterias of samba schools are so famous in Rio de Janeiro that during the year when there are not in Carnival, they play in ceremonies, celebrations, and parties around town.

 Passistas – Carnival’s leading samba dancers

-Our Rio Carnival Gurus are here to assist the rich and the poor, black or white, and make everyone young at heart for a Unique Samba experience.
-Let them help you plan a vacation your will remember for e-v-e-r.
+Our Rio Carnival Gurus are here to assist and make everyone a Unique Samba experience.
+Let them help you plan a vacation you will remember for e-v-e-r.